 Avon has been at the forefront of the global fight for women’s empowerment for over 200 years.
 Their belief is that a world with more empowered women would be a more beautiful world.

 But what would a world where men and women are equal look like, exactly?

 Would it be a thing of science fiction?
 Or something more recognizable?

-Anyway, after some research (and talking to our fellow Hearst colleagues at Cosmopolitan around the globe) to back up our hypothesis that boys and girls are born equal and exist that way for about 4 years before outside influences (parents, media, schools, toys, etc.) indoctrinate them with varying degrees of bias, we knew we were on to a big overarching thought:
+After some research (and talking to our fellow Hearst colleagues at Cosmopolitan around the globe) we had the data to back up our hypothesis: that boys and girls are born equal and exist that way for about 4 years before outside influences (parents, media, schools, toys, etc.) indoctrinate them with varying degrees of bias.
+This lead to our mission: